hesther/espsim/README.md

 ## New

-* Want to participate in an in-depth ESPsim workshop?
-Join us on June 23, 2022!
-Participation is free, but registration required [here](https://www.eventbrite.com/e/open-source-tools-for-chemistry-tickets-294585512197?).
-Workshop materials will be posted after the workshop.
+* On June 23, 2022 RSC-CICAG hosted an in-depth ESPsim workshop.
+The recording is available on [Youtube](https://www.youtube.com/watch?v=Ka08REoGYvI), and the workshop materials are available in the workshop folder.
+We hope this resource is valuable to you!
 * December 2021: ESPsim has exciting new features: A machine-learned partial charge model, as well as aligning and scoring of molecules without a common core.
 We furthermore added various benchmarks, see jupyter notebooks in the benchmarks folder.

 ## Table of Contents